naganandana-n/FinLearn-AI/README.md

 - Summarized key insights
 - A GPT-4o-powered finance tutor

-Inspired by Amazon’s strategy of using Generative AI to foster customer loyalty, this project shows how businesses can use RAG-based systems to keep users engaged longer, learning more, and returning often.
+Inspired by [Amazon’s strategy](https://aws.amazon.com/marketplace/solutions/generative-ai/what-is/enhancing-customer-retention-strategies-with-ai/#:~:text=Another%20strategy%20involves%20the%20use,enhancing%20the%20overall%20customer%20experience.) of using Generative AI to foster customer loyalty, this project shows how businesses can use RAG-based systems to keep users engaged longer, learning more, and returning often.

 ## Why This Matters

 “I visited Deriv’s website with no prior knowledge of trading.
 Their ebooks were informative, but I didn’t stay long.
-If I could quiz myself, plan my learning, and talk to an AI tutor — I’d have stayed much longer.”
+If I could quiz myself, plan my learning, and talk to an AI tutor, I’d have stayed much longer.”

 FinLearn-AI was born out of this insight:
 - Turn passive readers into active learners